srdjan/mono-jsx/README.md

 };
 ```

-You can also set `rendering` attribute to control the rendering strategy of the async component.
-Currently, only `eager` is supported that renders the async component immediately.
+You can also set `rendering` attribute to "eager" to render the async component eagerly, which means the async component will be rendered as a sync function component and the `placeholder` will be ignored.

 ```jsx
 async function Sleep(ms) {